BrainGlobe version 1 overview#

 Our recommendation for updating to BrainGlobe version 1 is to follow the installation instructions on the main documentation page in a clean virtual environment, and delete or archive your old environment.

-, the tools are fetched in a consistent manner and do not pick up any manually installed BrainGlobe tools that might be in your environment or python path.
+This will ensure that when you install brainglobe, the tools are fetched in a consistent manner and do not pick up any manually installed BrainGlobe tools that might be in your environment or python path.

-Likewise, it also avoids potential issues when tools have been installed from both conda-forge
+Likewise, it also avoids potential issues when tools have been installed from both conda-forge and PyPI.

 If you don’t want to install the entire BrainGlobe suite and are happy to manage the tooling interdependencies yourself, you can still manually install the individual BrainGlobe tools that you wish to use.

-install for BrainGlobe version 1, as an alternative to the pip install brainglobe
+We are working on providing a conda-forge install for BrainGlobe version 1, as an alternative to the pip install brainglobe command that we currently recommend.

-However for the time being, there is no one-line installation possible using conda
+However for the time being, there is no one-line installation possible using conda.

 Changes at-a-glance#